ML4C: Seeing Causality Through Latent Vicinity: Approach

-We aim to represent the dependencies and entanglement by a feature vector with fixed dimensionality, which can be used to train ML4C-Learner.
-Regarding each extended conditional dependency $\A \sim \B \vert \Zcal:\A \sim \B \in \mathbb{B},\Zcal \in \mathbb{C}$, it consists of a set of scalars with varied set size across UTs, we adopt the kernel mean embedding technique in~\citep{smola2007hilbert} to represent each $\A \sim \B \vert \Zcal$ as a vector with fixed dimensionality.
-We further modify the embedding algorithm by adding $\min \left\{ \A \sim \B \vert \Zcal \right\}$ and $\max \left\{ \A \sim \B \vert \Zcal \right\}$ as two additional features.
-We directly use the 7 scalars to represent structural entanglement without further transformation.
-We concatenate all the embedded vectors to form the final feature vector, as input for ML4C-Learner.
-Further details are available at Appendix.
+\textbf{Embedding}: We aim to represent the dependencies and entanglement by a feature vector with fixed dimensionality, which can be used to train ML4C-Learner.
+We adopt the standard kernel mean embedding technique in~\citep{smola2007hilbert}.
+Details are available in Appendix (\cref{app:implementation}).